christophergandrud/simPH/README.md

-For an example of how non-proportional hazard results were often presented before **simPH** see (some of the problems I encountered in this paper were a major part of why I'm developing this package):
+For an example of how non-proportional hazard results were often presented before **simPH** see (some of the problems I encountered in this paper were a major part of why I developed this package):

 Gandrud, Christopher.
 2013. [“The Diffusion of Financial Supervisory Governance Ideas.”](https://www.tandfonline.com/doi/full/10.1080/09692290.2012.727362)
 *Review of International Political Economy*.
 20(4): 881-916.